Beyond Boston

 Peabody Essex Museum

-Rain plans, art and history visitors, and a more resilient North Shore day.
+Rainy-day plans, art and history visitors, and a North Shore day that holds up in any weather.

 It gives Salem a serious museum plan when weather or crowd timing changes the route.